devarops/RepRes_Blog/what_is_reproducible_research.md

 to how we use Dropbox to share documents.

 > GitHub is a code hosting platform for version control and collaboration.
 It lets you and others
-> work together on projects from anywhere <sup id = "1"> [1] (# github) </sup>.
+> work together on projects from anywhere <sup id = "1">[1](#github)</sup>.

-The research source code includes the scripts for:
+The research source code includes the scripts to:

 - extract, transform and load the data;
 - perform data analysis;
 - export the graphs and tables;
-- update the technical report; Y
+- update the technical report; and
-- automate workflow.
+- automate the workflow.

-Also all configuration files are part of the source code of our research.
+Also, all the configuration files are part of the source code of our research.

 ## Raw data

-We share the raw data together with the source code, preferably as text files simple.
-We save tabular data in CSV format and metadata in JSON <sup id = "2"> [2] (# datapackage) </sup>.
+We share the raw data together with the source code, preferably as plain text files.
+We save tabular data in CSV format and metadata in JSON <sup id = "2">[2](#datapackage)</sup>.

-In cases where it is not possible to consign the data in the source code repository, we share the data using a specialized data repository <sup id = "3"> [3] (# data) </sup>.
+In the cases where it is not possible to commit the data in the source code repository, we share the raw data using a specialized data repository <sup id = "3">[3](#data)</sup>.
 In these cases, the scripts we use to get the raw data from the data repository are part of the research source code.

-## Computational environment
+## Computing environment

-The environment where we run the data analysis is shared together with the source code.
+We share the environment where we run the data analysis together with the source code.
 The Most popular format is `Dockerfile`.
-A `Dockerfile` <sup id =" 4 "> [4] (# dockerfile) </sup> is a file plain text containing all the commands needed to assemble a software container with the environment required to run our data analysis.
+A `Dockerfile` <sup id ="4">[4](#dockerfile)</sup> is a plain text file containing all the commands needed to assemble a software container with the environment required to run our data analysis.

 ## Automation

-Access to source code, raw data, and the computational environment is necessary but not necessary. sufficient to ensure reproducibility.
+Access to source code, raw data, and the computing environment is necessary but not necessary sufficient to ensure reproducibility.
 To continually verify the reproducibility of our results, we must automate its production.
-Ideally, we will verify so automatic that our results are reproducible every time we make a change.
+Ideally, we will automatically verify that our results are reproducible every time we make a change.

 ## Conclution

 Reproducible Research makes it easy for us to collaborate with other researchers.
-The practices of Reproducible Research include sharing source code, raw data, and environment computational where we produce the results.
+The practices of Reproducible Research include sharing the source code, raw data, and computing environment that we used to produce our results.
 In addition, we automate the entire workflow: data acquisition, processing and analysis; the export of graphs and tables; the update of the technical report.
 This automation assures us that other researchers can reproduce our results and that we can easily collaborate with them.

 ## References